 9. Get to know your academic advisor/counselor

 This is the person who will help you with adding or dropping courses, scheduling of classes, and deciding your career pathway.
 He/she will also help with career planning, transfer advising, and personal counseling.
 This person is a key resource for you -- and should be the person you turn to with any academic issues or conflicts.
-To make an appointment with an advisor or counselor, please call Student Services at 815-825-9375 or schedule an appointment online by clicking here.
+To make an appointment with an advisor or counselor, please call Student Services at 815-825-9375 or schedule an appointment online.

 10. Get involved!